eth-brownie/brownie/docs/console.rst

 You can call any available contract method or send a transaction by using the class method of the same name, with the intended arguments.

 For transactions you can optionally include a dictionary of `transaction parameters <https://web3py.readthedocs.io/en/stable/web3.eth.html#web3.eth.Eth.sendTransaction>`__ as the final argument.
-If you omit this or do not specify a ``'from'`` value, the transactionn will be sent from the same address that deployed the contract.
+If you omit this or do not specify a ``'from'`` value, the transaction will be sent from the same address that deployed the contract.

 .. code-block:: python